ZTF-Summer-School/ztf_summer_school_2023/README.md

 * Lectures are in directories named XY/ where XY/ is the number of the day

-* Homework assignments are similarly in the homework/ directory

-* Solutions to homework assignments will be posted the day after they are due.

 * Various help cheat sheets are included in help/.

-* You should also review in-class notebooks and homework solutions to make sure you understand what is happening
+* You should also review in-class notebooks to make sure you understand what is happening

 * The lecture notebooks have in-class exercises for you to work on